skupperproject/refdog/input/commands/debug/dump.md

 <section>

 Generate a debug dump file.
+Debug dumps collect the details of a site so another party can identify and fix a problem.

 <table class="fields"><tr><th>Platforms</th><td>Kubernetes, Docker, Podman, Linux</td></table>